Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 UnitedHealth Insurance Coverage for Opiates Addiction

-Optum Provider Express (formerly United Behavioral Health, also known as Optum Behavioral Solutions) is the organization which handles most of the substance abuse and chemical dependency coverage for UnitedHealth Group Insurance plans.
+Optum Provider Express (formerly United Behavioral Health, also known as Optum Behavioral Solutions) is the organization that handles most of the substance abuse and chemical dependency coverage for UnitedHealth Group Insurance plans.

 For the purposes of this article, United Behavioral Health (UBH) and Optum are interchangeable.